English Language Arts

 - Reading A-Z (RAZ Kids) will also support your children both in and outside of the classroom.
 Students using the program will have access to ebooks matched to their reading levels and quizzes for each text.
 Click here to log in to RAZ Kids.

-- Entering Grade 6 Required Summer Reading List
+- Entering Grade 6 Recommended Summer Reading List

-- Entering Grade 7 Required Summer Reading List
+- Entering Grade 7 Recommended Summer Reading List

-- Entering Grade 8 Required Summer Reading List
+- Entering Grade 8 Recommended Summer Reading List

 - Click here for some strategies you can use to encourage your middle school child to read at home.